welteki/docs.actuated.dev/docs/faq.md

 Learn more: [Self-hosted GitHub Actions API](https://docs.github.com/en/rest/actions/self-hosted-runners#create-a-registration-token-for-an-organization)

+## Can GitHub's self-hosted runner be used on public repos?

+The GitHub team recommends only running their self-hosted runners on private repositories.

+Why?

+On first glance, it seems like this might be due to how most people re-use a runner, and register it to process many jobs.
+It may even be because a bad actor could scan the local network of the runner and attempt to gain access to other systems.
+Actuated and iptables can largely fix both of these issues.

+The challenge we discovered was that the runner requires a token to bootstrap itself, which is valid for 1 hour.
+With the current design of GitHub's self-hosted runner, that would allow anyone who sends a PR to obtain the runner and add malicious runners to your repo or organisation.

+So, can you use a self-hosted runner on a public repo?
+Technically it will work, but please don't do this.
+We hope that the GitHub will consider using short-lived tokens ~30s or limiting a token to only work once.

 ## What kind of machines do I need for the agent?

 You'll need either: a bare-metal host (your own, AWS i3.metal or Equinix Metal), or a VM that supports nested virtualisation such as those provided by GCP and DigitalOcean.